 McGlone noted earlier this week that Bitcoin recently traded at the steepest discount since the computation of the flagship crypto asset’s 200-week moving average began.

-“The steepest Bitcoin discount on September 20th since its 200-week moving average could be calculated shows the extremity of the crypto crash and risk vs. reward for shorts vs. potential resumption of the elongated upward trajectory.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“The steepest Bitcoin discount on September 20th since its 200-week moving average could be calculated shows the extremity of the crypto crash and risk vs. reward for shorts vs. potential resumption of the elongated upward trajectory.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action